FCSB: Bucharest Derby

+Controversies

+Racism and xenophobia

+During the year 2025, Siyabonga Ngezana faced racial slurs and racist remarks at FCSB from the owner and the fans too.
+George Becali, the owner of Ngezana's current club FCSB, made several discriminatory and racist remarks.
+He publicly stated he would stop signing African players because, in his opinion, "they have no civilization" and "cannot be understood".
+He also reportedly called Ngezana names such as "ugly monkey" and suggested he wouldn't hire Africans in the future.

+Ngezana has shared screenshots of vile, hateful messages he received on social media from fans.
+These messages included racial slurs like "f*cking monkey" and threats of injury.
+The abuse often came after matches, particularly following FCSB's victory over PAOK in a European tournament.
+After the victory against PAOK, the fan of the losing side attacked him on Instagram and the fan promised that Ngezana will cry and PAOK will thrash FCSB 4-0 the next time they would meet, he also said he wished he broke his leg on the replies of Instagram stories.
+The PAOK fan who sent these Instagram messages goes by the username called Alexandros Agatianos.

 Ownership and finances

 Steaua has previously been known as the club of the Romanian Army, which founded it in 1947 as a sports society.
 The Army continues to own the sports society, named CSA Steaua București.
 The football department, however, separated and turned private in 1998, owned and financed by a non-profit organization called AFC Steaua București, chaired by businessman Viorel Păunescu.

-In January 2003, the team allegedly turned public under the leadership of investor and former politician George Becali, who had already purchased 51% of the society's shares and later on acquired the rest to become the owner of the club.
+In January 2003, the team turned public under the leadership of investor and former politician George Becali, who had already purchased 51% of the society's shares and later on acquired the rest to become the owner of the club.
 At present, Becali has no official links with FCSB, as he gradually renounced his shares.
 However, the facts that the current shareholders, that include several nephews of his, are people loyal to him and that he is still in charge of FCSB are obvious.
 An unofficial explanation for this situation is represented by the heavy amount of unpaid taxes added up by the former governing company, AFC Steaua București, whose payment towards the tax authority was avoided this way by transferring its assets to the new-formed company, with the old association going on liquidation bankruptcy.

 George "Gigi" Becali is a highly controversial figure at FCSB, whose involvement in the life of the club and the team has often been described as authoritarian and dictatorial by both the media and the fans.